-The purpose of this assignment is for students to demonstrate their understanding of course content.
-Students must situate themselves in relation to various theoretical perspectives and discuss how these inform their approaches to practice.
+The purpose of this assignment is for students to demonstrate their understanding of assigned readings.
+Students are required to draw upon one or more assigned readings and support their arguments with class discussions and external sources.
+Students must situate themselves in relation to the themes discussed in the reading (s) and identify how these inform their approaches to practice.
 Connections to broader social issues should be made.
-Students are required to draw upon assigned readings, class discussions and external sources.
-Students will complete two position papers.
+Students will complete two reading response papers.
 Each paper should be approximately 3-4 double-spaced pages and is worth 10% of the overall mark.
-A minimum of four references are required and must be consistent with APA 7th Edition.
-Additional grading criteria for this assignment will be provided in class and outlined in the rubric.
+The font size should be 12-point.
+Page margins should be 2.5 cm (1-inch) on all sides.
+A minimum of four references including course readings are required and must be consistent with APA 7th Edition.
+Additional grading criteria for this assignment is outlined in the rubric and will be discussed in class.

-Assignment 2: Critical Reflexivity Paper - individual assignment (40%)
+Assignment 2: Critical Theory Paper - individual assignment (40%)

-Due Date: October 12th
+Due Date: October 25th